Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson3/Lesson3.md

 ## Challenge

 Change the implementation of the delegate to use a closure in the DelegateDemo project (the one with the colors).
-This approach is not the most common but it is a good idea to know there are more options to do the same task.

 ## Wrap Up (5 min)